| 27 June 2006 CBC failed to properly distribute

 Keith Maskell, a CMG staff representative who has been

+involved in the case from the beginning.
 While the CBC was found to have acted unilaterally,

 it doesn't necessarily mean the corporation will have